Labuan Bajo Itinerary

 Creating a Labuan Bajo itinerary involves selecting from a range of activities, including trekking in Komodo National Park, snorkeling at Pink Beach, and exploring local culture in traditional markets.
 Organised tours are recommended for ease of travel.

 Labuan Bajo is your gateway to the wonders of Komodo National Park and the cultural richness of Flores.
 As you land at Komodo Airport, you are less than an hour away by air from Bali or Lombok.
 With direct flights from major Indonesian cities, reaching this small coastal town is straightforward.
 Here, tourism infrastructure is concentrated, making it an ideal base for your adventures.
-Whether you’re looking to explore the natural beauty of Komodo or delve into the culture of Flores, our curated itineraries ensure you make the most of your time.
+Whether you’re looking to explore the natural beauty of Komodo or explore the culture of Flores, our curated itineraries ensure you make the most of your time.

 Exploring Komodo National Park